divonlan/genozip/docs/genocat.rst

    | See: :ref:`dvcf`
    |

-.. option:: --show-dvcf.
+.. option:: -y, --show-dvcf.
 For each variant, show its coordinate system (Primary, Luft or Both), and its oStatus.
 May be used with or without combination of --luft.

    | See: :ref:`dvcf`
    |